Kidnapping: Court admits six guns recovered from Wadume into evidence

 Queried by the court why the statement was not written in Hausa, the witness told the court that Wadume said he could not write.

 “He said I should help him to write the statement that he is a secondary school dropout.
-But he requested that I should read it to him after I had written it.
+But he requested that I should read it to him after I have written it.

 Though Justice Nyako admitted the statements as Exhibits C, D, E, F and G, she okayed trial within trial in the matter.